TeranG710/Sprint2Monopoly/README.md

 Before running the project, ensure you have the following installed:
 - Java Development Kit (JDK) 11 or later
 - Git (optional, for cloning the repository)
+- An ide with java support such as: Intellij Idea, Vscode

 ### Steps to Install
 1. **Clone the Repository:**